balena-io/balena-cli/doc/cli.markdown

 root .dockerignore file (at the overall project root) to filter files and folders that are outside service subdirectories.

-Balena CLI releases older than v12.0.0 also took .gitignore files into account.
+balenaCLI releases older than v12.0.0 also took .gitignore files into account.
 This behavior is deprecated, but may still be enabled with the --gitignore (-g) option if compatibility is required.
 This option is mutually exclusive with --multi-dockerignore (-m) and will be removed in the CLI's next major version